domtronn/jpop.el/README.md

 <kbd>C-x p g F</kbd> | `projectable-git-find-file-other-window` | Creates a project out of the containing Git project and tries to open file in the other window
 <kbd>C-x p g t</kbd> | `projectable-git-find-test` | Creates a project out of the containing Git project and tries to open test
 <kbd>C-x p g T</kbd> | `projectable-git-find-test-other-window` | Creates a project out of the containing Git project and tries to open test in the other window
+<kbd>C-x p f a</kbd> | `projectable-find-file-from-all-projects` | Open a file from any of the currently cached/opened projects
+<kbd>C-x p f A</kbd> | `projectable-find-file-from-all-projects-other-window` | Open a file from any of the currently cached/opened projects in the other window
 <kbd>C-x p t</kbd> | `projectable-toggle-open-test` | Try and find the related test file
 <kbd>C-x p T</kbd> | `projectable-toggle-open-test-other-window` | Try and find the related test file in the other window
 <kbd>C-x p l</kbd> | `projectable-reformat-file` | Reformat the current file to use appropriate indentation